Back

 • Iterate design from sketch, wireframes, to high-fidelity prototype

-• Conduct user testings, collecting feedback, and iterate on them
+• Conduct user testings, collecting feedback, and transform insights to actionable design optimizations

 • Compose design doc, feature spec sheet to guarantee a smooth design handover to Devs